FYP-DineEase/dine-ease-frontend/Track.md

 # To do

 - auth/protected route using next auth
-- menu add delete process
+- see how menu add delete process will work
-- redux store of user
+- redux store of user //DONE
+- fix validations to match with backend //DONE

 # To ask